 On the other end of the scale, overestimating their worth will needlessly increase your insurance premium, meaning that over time, you’ll have paid far more money than you needed to.

 A ‘sum insured’ policy means you are covered for the contents that you believe you have- so you have to calculate this yourself.
-If you’ve got a good idea of how much your stuff is worth, the you could total it up yourself.
-If not, there are plenty of online calculators that can help you to get a good estimate.
+If you’ve got a good idea of how much your stuff is worth, then you could total it up yourself.
 For things like clothing and linen, you should adjust their value according to wear and tear.